 • Individual and Cultural Diversity.
 Awareness and sensitivity in working with diverse individuals, groups, and communities that represent various cultural and personal background and characteristics.

 • Interpersonal Interactions.
 Skills to relate effectively and meaningfully to individuals, groups, and/or communities, and to function effectively in interdisciplinary systems.

 • Professional Identification.
 Practice conducted within the boundaries of competencies, including involvement in the profession and the specialty in particular.
-Continuing development as a cognitive and behavioral psychologist.
-Advocacy for the cognitive and behavioral specialty and the profession.
+Continuing development as a behavioral and cognitive psychologist.
+Advocacy for the behavioral and cognitive specialty and the profession.